DeepLcom/sql-mock/docs/defining_table_mocks.md

     ```python
     res = ResultTable.from_mocks(query='SELECT 1', input_data=[<your-input-mocks-table-instances>])
     ```

+3. If you are using dbt there is a third option to use dbt-specific decorators.
+More details on that can be found [in the "Use with dbt" doc](./dbt.md)

 More details on how to handle queries can be found [in the "Your SQL query to test" section](./your_sql_query_to_test.md)